-One of my biggest challenges with overcoming my post tib injury was safely returning to running.
-I made so many mistakes along the way and I want to help others to avoid those mistakes!
+Throughout my years of running I’ve had more injuries than I can count.
+One of my biggest challenges with overcoming these injuries was safely returning to running.
+Many times I made so many mistakes along the way and I want to help others to avoid those mistakes!
 Please keep in mind that every injury is different and the most important thing is to listen to your body.
 In general, it’s better to play it safe.
 Less is more when it comes to safely returning to running after an injury.

 If there were certain exercises you were doing when you are injured, don’t stop doing them when you start running again!
 It’s easy to get caught up in the excitement of being able to run, but the key to avoiding another injury is keeping all of those vulnerable muscles strong and healthy.
 If there was a particular cross-training activity that you were able to do while injured, it may be a good idea to keep this up to supplement your running.

 One of the recommendations by my PT was to always take at least one day off from running after a day of running.
 This gives your body time to recover.
 It also gives you time to assess how your body responded to the run.
-Sometimes my foot would bother me the day after the run, and if I ran two days in a row I would be damaging that area even more.
-Use the days you’re not running to work on your PT!
+Sometimes my injury would flare up the day after the run, and if I ran two days in a row I would be damaging that area even more.
+Use the days you’re not running to work on your physical therapy/rehab exercises!

 Come back slowly, start by walking if you have to, and test things out by just running for a few minutes at a time.
 This will also ensure that you maintain proper form and also don’t hurt anything else in the process!